 About Inclusion, universal access, and empathy are key to building mobility systems that serve all members of society.
 It is vital to prioritize the needs of underrepresented groups — such as women, the elderly, children, and people with disabilities — through participatory decision-making in planning and delivering mobility infrastructure.
 Ensuring accessibility and universal design is…

-About This joint release from ITDP and the World Bank introduces CyclingMax, a cost-benefit analysis tool designed to assist decision-makers in evaluating investments in cycling infrastructure.
-This companion report highlights the multiple benefits of cycling infrastructure, including safety improvements, environmental impacts, health benefits, and travel time savings.
-It provides detailed case studies from various…
+About This joint release from ITDP and the World Bank introduces CyclingMAX, a cost-benefit analysis tool designed to help decision-makers evaluate investments in cycling infrastructure.
+This downloadable companion report highlights the multiple benefits of cycling infrastructure, including safety improvements, environmental impacts, health benefits, and travel time savings.
+It provides further detailed case studies from various…

 About E-buses present clear advantages over internal combustion engine (ICE) buses since they address pressing urban issues.
 They offer clean and quiet alternatives that reduce overall emissions, even in cities with electricity grids that are not fully decarbonized.
 With the number of e-buses expected to reach 175 million by 2030, this technology is becoming more…